 The goal of this project is to design, develop, and evaluate an integrated enterprise cyber-defense system for improving measurable performance of network systems.
-Figure 1 illustrates the architecture of the integrated system.
+Figure ?? illustrates the architecture of the integrated system.

-1. Develop a cooperative intrusion detection and response (IDR) system, which gathers and analyzes the traffic patterns and exchanges alert information with other intrusion defense systems.
+- 1. Develop an integrated admission control with QoS-adaptive resource management component on network systems to extend the essential yes/no model in current IDS systems. - 2.
+Develop proxy-based multi-path routing mechanisms for intrusion tolerance. - 3.
+Develop a cooperative intrusion detection and response (IDR) system, which gathers and analyzes the traffic patterns and exchanges alert information with other intrusion defense systems.
 It delivers the detection results to the information fusion component for further correlation.
-With the support of QoS-adaptive resource management capability of intrusion mitigation component, the outputs of the
+With the support of QoS-adaptive resource management capability of intrusion mitigation component, the outputs of the IDR system can be more adaptive and provide early warning.